Fusion1013/AvasarVault/Major Locations/Elisus/So'Dar Empire/Cities/Dar'Heva.md

 *"Ice Time Baby"*
 # Overview
 Dar'Heva or true home in [[Soldovin]] is the capital city of [[So'Dar Empire Overview\| So'Dar]].
-It is the newest city in the nation being the only city built by the Soldovian people after the great migration.
+It is the newest city in the nation being the only city built by the Soldovian people after the House Wars.
 This city is built with little in mind for beauty.
-Its wall stand unbroken and untested
+Its wall stand unbroken and untested.
+Located in by the Glacier Bay.
 # History
 # Culture
 # Geography